-Margaret River Wineries can be regarded as the true flagship for the region.
-Thanks to its pristine environment and mediterranean climate Margaret River has become a world’s known area for producing distinctive premium wines and food regions of Australia.
+Margaret River Wineries are the true flagship for the region.
+Thanks to its pristine environment and Mediterranean climate Margaret River has become a world’s known area for producing distinctive premium wines and food regions of Australia.

-The Margaret River Wineries produce 25% of all Australian premium wines in an magnificient area with perfect growing conditons for wine.
+The Margaret River Wineries produce 25% of all Australian premium wines in a magnificent area with perfect growing conditions for wine.
 Situated between Cape Naturaliste on the north, the region extends over 140km south to Cape Leeuwin, near Augusta.

 Margaret River Wineries Facts

-- Many Margaret River Wineries are dedicated to producing preservative free wine and there are also a few wineries specialized on organic and biodynamic wine making which makes Margaret River very proud of.
+- Many Margaret River Wineries are dedicated to producing preservative-free wine and there are also a few wineries specialised on organic and biodynamic winemaking which makes Margaret River very proud of.

 - Margaret River Wineries are the focal point for indulging in a culinary experience.
 Many wineries boast excellent restaurants offering the best of fresh local produce.
-Asparagus, vegetables, organic avocados, strawberry and kirsch jam, macademia nuts, dukkah, sheep’s cheese, olives and oliv oil, venison, chorizo, ostrich, truffles, fish just to name a few.
+Asparagus, vegetables, organic avocados, strawberry and kirsch jam, macadamia nuts, dukkah, sheep’s cheese, olives and olive oil, venison, chorizo, ostrich, truffles, fish to name a few.

 - Margaret River Wineries are known for their Chardonnay Wine and Cabernet Sauvignon.
 But there are many more excellent wine varietals that you can try like Shiraz, Semillon Blanc.

-- Most wineries offer wine and food tours including wine testing and the possibility of taking a glimpse behind the scenes, by vsiting the vineyards and meeting the winemakers.
-This is a great educational way to learn about wine growing and wine making in the region.
+- Most wineries offer wine and food tours including wine tasting and the possibility of taking a glimpse behind the scenes, by visiting the vineyards and meeting the winemakers.
+This is a great educational way to learn about wine growing and winemaking in the region.

-On my second day I went on a All Day Winery And Food Trail and last but not least I explored Margaret River and 4 wineries by bike.
+On my second day, I went on an All Day Winery And Food Trail and last, but not least, I explored Margaret River and 4 wineries by bike.

-It has been an amazing experience that gave me a 360° perspective of the Margaret River Region.
-I could get an insight in how the local growers, the viticulturists, the winemakers and the farmers and tours companies synergically work together.
+It has been a fantastic experience that gave me a 360° perspective of the Margaret River Region.
+I could get an insight into how the local growers, the viticulturists, the winemakers and the farmers and tours companies synergically work together.

 Tips for visiting the Margaret River Wineries

-Margaret River is a wonderful region to explore that I can highly recommend to all passionate foodie.
-But with over 160 wineries located in an area of 140km it is not easy to know where to start from.
-To make it easier I give you my tips for a great food and wine experience in South Western Australia.
+Margaret River is a beautiful region to explore that I can highly recommend to all passionate foodie.
+But with over 160 wineries located in an area of 140km, it is not easy to know where to start from.
+To make it easier, I give you my tips for great food and wine experience in South Western Australia.

-Indulge in the culinary delights – Go on a food & wine tour
+Indulge in the culinary delights – Go on food & wine tours

 A great way of learning about the Margaret River wines is to go on a guided Wine Tour.
-If you want to learn about the winemaking process from vite to wine this is a very relaxed way of doing it.
-The local guide will provide you with the insight, the knowledge and the passion about the region and the wine making process.
-I was impressed of how much I could learn within a day.
+If you want to learn about the winemaking process from vine to wine, this is a very relaxed way of doing it.
+The local guide will provide you with the insight, the knowledge and the passion about the region and the winemaking process.
+I was impressed by how much I could learn within a day.
 From how vines are grown to how wines are produced.

 Get active – Hop on a Bike for a Cycle Winery Tour

-Another great way of learning about the Margaret River wineries is to actively explore the region by biking through its wonderful landscape.
-If you do not fancy sitting in a coach travelling from one winery to the next this is an excellent way of combining physical exercise with wine and food testing.
-I really enjoyed this tour, it was great fun biking around Margaret River beautiful hills.
-Definitely a different and more engaging way of exploring the winery scenery in Margaret River.
+Another great way of learning about the Margaret River wineries is to explore the region by biking through its wonderful landscape actively.
+If you do not fancy sitting in a coach travelling from one winery to the next, this is an excellent way of combining physical exercise with wine and food tasting.
+I enjoyed this tour; it was great fun biking around Margaret River beautiful hills.
+A different and more engaging way of exploring the wineries of Margaret River by bike.

-The “do- it-yourself” option is the best way of exploring the wine region if you do not like tours.
-In this case you need your own car or to hire a car locally to get around.
+The “do-it-yourself” option is the best way of exploring the wine region if you do not like tours.
+In this case, you need your own car or to hire a car locally to get around.
 Or better hire a driver if you plan to drink.
-The Augusta and Margaret River Tourist Office is a great place that will provide you with all necessary information to get started.
-First of all you can get a complete Margaret River Wineries list along with a beautiful map of the territory.
+The Augusta and Margaret River Tourist Office is a great place that will provide you with all the necessary information to get started.
+First of all, you can get a complete Margaret River Wineries list along with a beautiful map of the territory.
 You can get details about the type and features of each winery so that you can choose which ones you want to visit.

 Either on a guided Food and Wine Tour, a Bike and Wine Tour or a self-guided wine tour, they are all great ways of discovering the Margaret River wineries and the rich food culture of South Western Australia, which makes of this region a jewel among the top 10 food regions in the world.

-To learn more about my Discovery Tour of the Margaret River Region check out this other blog post.
+To learn more about my Tour of the Margaret River Region, check out this other blog post.